-55.3.
+57.3.
 Grievance rights

 The parties agree that no Employee will be dismissed or disciplined without a reasonable opportunity to have their views considered.

-To that end no person will be dismissed without the knowledge of the Chief Operating Officer/Lead Nurse (NZ), or the Head of Human Resources or the Managing Director.
+No Employee will be dismissed without the knowledge of the Chief Operating Officer/Lead Nurse (NZ), or the Head of Human Resources or the Managing Director.

-56. EMPLOYEES IN THE FIRST 90 DAYS OF EMPLOYMENT
+58. EMPLOYEES IN THE FIRST 90 DAYS OF EMPLOYMENT

-56.1.
+58.1.
 Employees in the first 90 days of their employment are subject to a probation period.